Capital punishment in Washington (state): Abolition

 On February 11, 2014, Governor Jay Inslee announced a capital punishment moratorium.
-All death penalty cases that come to Inslee will result in him issuing a reprieve, not a pardon or commutation.
+All death penalty cases that come to Inslee will result in him issuing a reprieve, but not a pardon or commutation.

 On January 16, 2017, Governor Inslee and Attorney General Bob Ferguson introduced legislation to abolish the death penalty in Washington state.
 Though the legislation failed to pass, Governor Inslee stated a commitment to ending capital punishment in the future.

 On October 11, 2018, the Washington Supreme Court found that the state's current death penalty statute violated the Constitution of Washington, on the ground that it resulted in racial bias, thus abolishing capital punishment in the state.
 All of the court's members agreed in the result.
-The court based its conclusions on a regression analysis by University of Washington sociologist Katherine Beckett which had been commissioned by a condemned prisoner.
+In State v.
+Gregory, represented by civil rights attorneys Lila Silverstein and Neil Fox, the court based its conclusions on a regression analysis by University of Washington sociologist Katherine Beckett which had been commissioned by a condemned prisoner.

 The eight inmates that were on death row at the time of ruling had their sentences converted to life in prison.
 The State Supreme Court did not rule out the possibility that the state legislature could enact a constitutional death penalty statute in the future.

+In April 2023, Governor Inslee signed SB 5087, which formally abolished capital punishment in Washington state and removed provisions for capital punishment from state law.

 Debate

 In 2004, the Washington State Bar Association's Council on Public Defense chartered a sub-committee to examine "the practical wisdom of continuing to pursue death penalty prosecutions in light of Washington's experience with sentence reversals, potential benefits to the criminal justice system from cost savings" and other matters.
-Made up of both opponents and advocates, the subcommittee issued its final report in December, 2006.
+Made up of both opponents and advocates, the subcommittee issued its final report in December 2006.
 Noting the extra costs associated with capital trials and great disparities in the current system, the report suggested that compensation for attorneys be increased, with all defense and prosecution costs to be paid by the state.

 Support for the death penalty in the United States is at historic lows.
 In a 2017 end of the year report, the Death Penalty Information Center reported that public support of the death penalty reached 45 year lows.
-In Washington state, Jay Inslee's decision to institute a moratorium on capital punishment did not negatively impact his support among voters, as evidenced by the fact that he won the 2016 gubernatorial race (54.2%) by a larger margin than the 2012 race (51.4%).
+In Washington state, Jay Inslee's decision to institute a moratorium on capital punishment did not negatively impact his support among voters, as evidenced by the fact that he won the 2016 gubernatorial race (54.2%) by a larger margin than the 2012 race (51.5%).
 Inslee won by an even larger margin in 2020 (56.6%), running against a pro-capital punishment candidate for the first time.